kaushalyabm5/kaushalyabm5/README.md

 ## About Me

-I’m a Full-Stack Developer focused on building clean, scalable, and secure web systems.
+I’m a Frontend Developer passionate about building beautiful, interactive, and user-friendly web interfaces.
-I enjoy creating web systems inspired by minimalism and biomimicry — simple, natural, and elegant designs.
+I enjoy creating websites inspired by simplicity and elegance — clean designs that delight users and are easy to navigate.
-I care deeply about performance, architecture, and clarity — writing code that’s easy to maintain and hard to break.
+I care deeply about performance, responsiveness, and maintainable code — writing frontend that’s fast, scalable, and enjoyable to work with.

-🧠 Learning by building real-world products
+🧠 Learning by building real-world projects
-⚙️ Strong focus on quality, structure, and long-term thinking
-🚀 Open to impactful opportunities
+⚡ Focused on clean code, modern tools, and smooth user experiences 🚀 Open to creative and challenging opportunities

 ✨ Interests: Superbikes 🏍️, Riding 🌄, Gym 💪, Football ⚽
 🎬 Movie & TV Genres: Sci-Fi, Drama, Action, Thriller, Dystopian